 A survey of the concepts, procedures, and programs associated with Human Resources Management in organizations.
 It includes an overview of the basic management functions and legal issues linked to the execution of the personnel functions of employment, performance appraisal, training, compensation, and development.
-Prerequisites: ECON 210, MGMT 300, Sophomore standing or higher, and declared COBPA majors only.
+Prerequisites: ECON 210 with grade of C or better, MGMT 300 with grade of C or better, Junior or Senior standing, and declared COBPA majors only.
 F,S.

 MGMT 309.
 Quantitative Methods for Managers.
 3 Credits.

 Topics include decision analysis, forecasting, linear programming (formulation, sensitivity analysis), integer and mixed programming, network models, queuing analysis, and simulation.
-Prerequisites: ECON 210, MGMT 301, Junior or Senior Standing, and declared COBPA majors only.
+Prerequisites: ECON 210 with grade of C or better, MGMT 301 with grade of C or better, Junior or Senior Standing, and declared COBPA majors only.
 F,S.

 MGMT 310.
 Organizational Behavior.
 3 Credits.

 The objective of this course is to allow the student to become acquainted with and experience various ways of thinking about and responding to the issues of human relations and management.
 The course is designed to survey the following topics at the individual, group, and organizational levels: individual perceptions, attitudes, values, motivation, leadership, communication, group dynamics, and problem solving.
-Prerequisites: ECON 210, MGMT 300, Junior or Senior standing, and declared COBPA majors only.
+Prerequisites: ECON 210 with grade of C or better, MGMT 300 with grade of C or better, Junior or Senior standing, and declared COBPA majors only.
 F,S.

 MGMT 361.
 Alternative Dispute Resolution.
 3 Credits.